Power For Today

 POWER FOR TODAY’S PEOPLE

 The magazine is published by 21st Century Christian Foundation in Nashville, Tennessee.
 Mark McInteer serves the foundation as its president.
-Shannon Baird, Circulation Manager, is the voice most often heard by those who call the toll-free number to discuss subscribing.
+Martha Lynn Crawford, Circulation Manager, is the voice most often heard by those who call the toll-free number to discuss subscribing.
 Power for Today’s publisher is Steven Lemley.
 Steven and Emily Lemley have served as the magazine’s editors since 1971, joined by Amy Cary who is managing editor and the author of the magazine’s “Family Nights” section since 2010.

 POWER FOR TODAY’S WRITERS